francesca-perillo/NMU_POIgo_project/README.md

 Users using NMU city roaming can be divided into four categories:

-1. Administrator: Acts only via web panel.
+1. _Administrator_: Acts only via web panel.
 Registers the POI Manager and enable the POI User who requested registration.
 Has the ability to view and edit information of all users, in addition to being able to delete, disable or reactivate the profiles.
 In addition, valid the reports sent by Consumer Users, i inserted by POI User and insert the events in the calendar;

-2. POI Manager: acts only via web panel.
+2. _POI Manager_: acts only via web panel.
 Enable POI Users who have requested registration and have the possibility of view and modify the information of the POI User, in addition to being able to delete, deactivate or reactivate profiles.
 In addition, valid alerts sent by the Consumer User, the POI entered by the POI User and inserts the calendar events;

-3. POI User: business user acting solely via web panel.
+3. _POI User_: business user acting solely via web panel.
 You can register but you need to enable the profile in order to enter the information of its POI, subject to the subscription of a subscription.
 After validation, the POI User can edit the information